Updated on August 17th, 2023

 Important note: Make sure nobody else is using the same Access database on which you’re using the Compact and Repair utility.

-If the Compact and Repair utility fails or doesn’t help you due to severe corruption, you should try the JetComp.exe utility.
+If the “Compact and Repair Database” feature fails or doesn’t work due to severe corruption, you should try the JetComp.exe utility.
 It’s a freeware utility provided by Microsoft to fix Access database corruption.
-Like Compact and Repair utility, you can easily use it and it also provides effective results.
 Follow these simple steps:

 Note: Kindly rename the Master Client database to PROB.mdb before running the JetComp.exe utility.